Clement2022/Capstone_Project/README.md

 - "As a user l want to be able to **manage and organize** resources for research projects."

-- "As a user l want to be able to perform all the above Infor and able search dictionary, books, media all in a single dashboard by making a simple **API Calls**."
+- "As a user l want to be able to perform all the above Info and able search dictionary, books, media all in a single dashboard by making a simple **API Calls**."

 ### Backend Functionality

 1. Implementing login authentication to protect user profile & create by redirecting to login and registered page.

-2. Use the form to create register, login/out page that will allow the user to create and add projets.
+2. Use the form to create register, login/out page that will allow the user to create and add projects.

-3. Create a view that receives the user submissions from the form and show it on frontend.
+3. User the form to create a view function that will receive the user submissions and organize the resources, whether it is a book, video or an article.

 ### Additional Features: